Frequently asked questions

 Will UC accept online college courses to satisfy the "a-g" subject requirements?

 Yes.
-The University of California will accept online college courses to satisfy all of the "a-g" subject requirements.
-The online course policy and requirements approved by the Board Admissions and Relations with Schools (BOARS) only extends to high school-level online courses.
+The University of California will accept UC-transferable online college courses, of at least 3 semester/4 quarter units/credits, to satisfy all of the "a-g" subject requirements.
+Exception: Some non-transferable English and Math courses (those with high school-level instruction level) are also acceptable.